Antropocosmist/awesome-celestia/README.md

 ##### Testnet Block Explorer
 - https://explorer.posthuman.digital/celestia-testnet (in the process of the development)

-### Humanitarian Contributions
+### Community and Marketing Contributions
-It's too big list, that can be found [here](https://github.com/Validator-POSTHUMAN/contributions/blob/main/Celestia.md) in the tab "Community and Marketing"
+It's too big list, that can be found [here](https://github.com/Validator-POSTHUMAN/contributions/blob/main/Celestia.md) in the tab "Humanitarian Contributions"
 ---

 ### [StakingCabin](https://stakingcabin.com)